The startling facts

 To make provision about offences when perpetrated against emergency workers, and persons assisting such workers; to make certain offences aggravated when perpetrated against such workers in the exercise of their duty; to require persons suspected of certain assaults against such workers which may pose a health risk to provide intimate samples and to make it an offence, without reasonable excuse, to refuse to provide such samples; and for connected purposes.

 The sentence is a maximum of 12 months.

 “Our officers and staff, along with other emergency services colleagues, demonstrate commitment, courage and dedication on a daily basis.
 They signed up to helping and protecting the public, not coming into work each day with the risk of being assaulted.
 The impact this can have on them, their colleagues and their families can have lasting effects long after physical scars have healed.

-"Together, we want to ensure our officers can deliver the best possible service to our communities; but in order to do this we need an injury-free and healthy work force.
+"Together, we want to ensure our officers and staff can deliver the best possible service to our communities; but in order to do this we need an injury-free and healthy work force.
 We will not tolerate assaults on our emergency services and will seek to bring criminal proceedings against offenders.“